 You'll find the Black-capped Chickadee across the northern US into Canada.
 The Carolina Chickadee holds sway in the Southeast.
 Hear the husky voice of a Mountain Chickadee in the Rockies.
 Travel to Canada for the Boreal Chickadee.
-The Chestnut-backed Chickadee calls the Pacific Northwest home.
+This Chestnut-backed Chickadee calls the Pacific Northwest home.
 The Mexican Chickadee just nudges into SE Arizona.
-And this Gray-headed Chickadee turns up north of the Arctic Circle.
+And the Gray-headed Chickadee turns up north of the Arctic Circle.

 Chickadee Line-up - Seven Chickadees